jorishr/datastructures/graphs/edgeList.md

 On average, however, we can assume that the string length will within a reasonable range, approaching a constant on average.
 The space complexity therefore would be O(|V|) or O(n) with n = |V|.

 A similar situation arises with edge list.
-To get O([E]) however we should not store the name each vertex but the index postion in the vertex list.
+To get O([E]) however we should not store the name each vertex but the index position in the vertex list.
 By doing so all edge list objects will carry integer values with the same memory space requirements.
 ```
 const edgeArr = [
  {"firstVertex": 0, "secondVertex": 1, "weight": 1}